MMIWG Websites/Resources

 As a Tribal Organization, Restoring Ancestral Winds provides technical assistance, education, and training for Tribal Nations and Native urban communities in the Great Basin.

-We believe in the power of community and the importance of working together to achieve our goals.
-At Restoring Ancestral Winds (RAW), we empower individuals and communities to create lasting change.
-Explore our website to learn more about our mission and how you can get involved.
-Our resources and NTV-HEAL helpline utilizes culturally responsive support services to help ensure the safety and well-being of domestic violence and sexual assault victims in the Great Basin Community.
+The organization believes in the power of community and the importance of working together to achieve goals.
+At Restoring Ancestral Winds (RAW), they empower individuals and communities to create lasting change.
+Explore their website to learn more about their mission and how you can get involved.
+The resources and NTV-HEAL helpline utilizes culturally responsive support services to help ensure the safety and well-being of domestic violence and sexual assault victims in the Great Basin Community.

-Help with MMIRMMIR, or MMIW/MMIWG/MMIP/MMIX, addresses the epidemic of missing and murdered Indigenous people, particularly women and girls.
+Help with MMIRMMIR, or MMIW/MMIWG/MMIP/MMIX, and how it addresses the epidemic of missing and murdered Indigenous people, particularly women and girls.
 Efforts aim to support families, improve law enforcement response, and seek justice for victims.

 Please visit the RAW website here.